typesense/typesense-website/docs-site/content/27.0/api/README.md

 ### Bug Fixes

-- Fixed various bugs in the conversational search feature.
-- Fixed a few bugs and edge cases involving reference fields and joins.
-- Fixed a bug in the use of `flat_search_cutoff` parameter of vector search that returned sub-optimal results.
+- Fixed a few bugs in the use of conversational search feature on a HA set-up.
 - Fixed an edge case in use of `_eval()` along with hybrid search.
 - Fixed an edge case in vector query by document ID returning k+1 hits.
+- Fixed a bug in the use of `flat_search_cutoff` parameter of vector search that returned suboptimal results.
+- Fixed a few bugs and edge cases involving reference fields and joins.
 - Fixed wildcard query not excluding un-indexed fields while searching.
 - Fixed a crash that occurred while loading collections that's related to indexing a collection not referenced by other collections.
 - Fixed an edge case in the sorting clause of `_eval` operation that caused a rare crash.